UK regulator revokes licence of Russia-backed broadcaster RT | Business

 - United Kingdom

-Britain's communications regulator has revoked the license of Russian-backed broadcaster RT amid investigations of its coverage of the Ukraine war.
+Britain's communications regulator on Friday revoked the licence of the state-funded Russian broadcaster RT amid concern that its coverage of the war in Ukraine was biased.

-The regulator, Ofcom, said in a statement that it did not consider RT's licensee, ANO TV Novosti, to be "fit and proper to hold a UK broadcast license."
-Ofcom says Friday's decision followed 29 ongoing investigations into the impartiality of RT's news and current affairs coverage of Russia's invasion of Ukraine.
+The decision comes as the regulator, Ofcom, conducts 29 investigations into the impartiality of RT's coverage of the Russian invasion of Ukraine.
+The volume and nature of the issues raised by these inquiries are of "great concern," the regulator said, particularly because RT had been fined 200,000 pounds for previous violations of impartiality standards.

-The regulator says: "We have concluded that we cannot be satisfied that RT can be a responsible broadcaster in the current circumstances.
-Ofcom is therefore revoking RT's license to broadcast with immediate effect.''
+RT's funding from the Russian state, as well as the fact that Russia invaded its smaller neighbour, were also part of the decision, Ofcom said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)